 FlowTree is a Sublime Text 3 plugin designed to help with this problem.
 By automatically building a diagram of the files you open and why you open them, it can help you make complicated code changes faster and more reliably.

 Package Control: Install Package command and choose the FlowTree package.
 (If you aren't able to find it, maybe try updating Sublime Text to the latest version.)

 To install manually, e.g. if you want to do development, clone the repository into the Packages directory in your Sublime Text 3 settings folder.

-To provide further reminders about where you are in your editing workflow, if you leave text selected in a buffer before opening a new buffer, the text you left selected gets displayed alongside the old buffer in the FlowTree diagram.
+To provide further reminders about where you are in your editing workflow, if you leave text selected in a buffer, that text gets displayed next to the buffer in the FlowTree diagram.
 This can be used to leave hints for yourself about what you were doing.